david-cortes/poismf/README.md

 ### Be sure to check that your A and B matrices don't turn to NaNs or Zeros!!
 ```

-You can also take the C file `poismf/pgd.c` and use it in some language other than Python - works with a copy of `X` in row-sparse and another in column-sparse formats.
+You can also take the C file `poismf/pgd.c` and use it in some language other than Python or R - works with a copy of `X` in row-sparse and another in column-sparse formats.

 ```c
 /* Main function for Proximal Gradient and Conjugate Gradient solvers